benevolent 音標拼音: [bən'ɛvələnt]

 BENEVOLENT | English meaning - Cambridge Dictionary BENEVOLENT definition: 1 kind and helpful: 2 giving money or help to people or organizations that need it: 3 kind and… Learn more

-benevolent adjective - Definition, pictures, pronunciation . . .
+benevolent adjective - Definition, pictures, pronunciation and usage . . .
 Definition of benevolent adjective in Oxford Advanced Learner's Dictionary Meaning, pronunciation, picture, example sentences, grammar, usage notes, synonyms and more